METHODS

 Literature Review

 As students transition to university, their reading habits shift primarily toward academic and pedagogical materials, leaving little time for leisure reading.
-This decline in recreational reading is particularly notable among college-aged individuals, who are now the least likely demographic to engage in it.
+The decline in recreational reading is particularly notable among college-aged individuals, who are now the least likely demographic to engage in it.
 (Weigart, 2008).
-At the same time, college students experience high levels of stress due to academic pressures, social adjustments, and time constraints.
-Research suggests that leisure reading—despite its decline—offers significant well-being benefits, such as reducing stress and improving focus (Gauder et al., 2009) which can be a cost-efficient and simple buffer against college stressors (Levine et al., 2023).
+At the same time, college students experience high levels of stress (e.g., academic pressures, social adjustments, time constraints).
+Research suggests that, despite its decline, leisure reading offers significant benefits for well-being, such as reducing stress and improving focus (Gauder et al., 2009), which can serve as a cost-efficient and simple buffer against college stressors (Levine et al., 2023).

-In particular, we proposed there is potential in shaping social leisure reading experiences among Cornell student communities through its ability to:
+In particular, we proposed that there is potential in shaping (technological) social leisure reading experiences among Cornell student communities through its ability to:

 -